Xlight FTP Server Frequently Asked Questions

 "An existing connection was forcibly closed by the remote host"

-- The client exit FTP client without proper TCP shutdown sequence(Kill the software, directly shutdown computer etc.).
+• The client exits the FTP client without a proper TCP shutdown sequence(Kill the software, directly shut down the computer etc.).

-So it is a quite common error from client side or for network between client and server.
+So it is a quite common error from the client side or for the network between the client and server.

 FTP protocol needs two ports to work.
 The common port 21 is for FTP commands.
-The data port is for transfer file and directory list.
-If you can not see directory list from outside, but server can work internally(you can test the server using loopback IP 127.0.0.1, with a client in the same machine), then the FTP data port might be blocked by firewall.
-Windows has software firewall, you would better add Xlight program into its exception list.
-If your company has hardware firewall and user has the problem is outside the firewall.
-You would better follow the link to setup firewall port forwarding.
+The data port is for transferring files and directory lists.
+If you can not see the directory list from outside, but the server can work internally(you can test the server using loopback IP 127.0.0.1, with a client in the same machine), then the FTP data port might be blocked by a firewall.
+Windows has a software firewall, you would better add the Xlight program to its exception list.
+If your company has a hardware firewall and the user has the problem is outside the firewall.
+You would better follow the link to set up firewall port forwarding.

-The default TCP buffer sizes for Xlight is set as 32KB optimized for thousand of online users.
-If you don't have that much users, you can adjust TCP buffer size to increase network performance for user.
-TCP buffer size can be adjusted in virtual server at [Virtual Server Configuration] - [Advanced] - [Socket Buffer Size] or for individual user at [User Configuration] - [Option] - [Socket Buffer Size].
+The default TCP buffer size for Xlight is set as 32KB optimized for thousands of online users.
+If you don't have that many users, you can adjust the TCP buffer size to increase network performance for users.
+TCP buffer size can be adjusted in the virtual server at [Virtual Server Configuration] - [Advanced] - [Socket Buffer Size] or for individual users at [User Configuration] - [Option] - [Socket Buffer Size].
 The base unit for this option is KB.
-So if you want t set a 64KB buffer, you can put value 64 in it.
-You can check Xlight help document for detail of this option.
+So if you want to set a 64KB buffer, you can put a value 64 in it.
+You can check the Xlight help document for details of this option.

 If your server has multiple NIC cards, the Dynamic IP(0.0.0.0) will bind to all NIC cards available.
 That means that your virtual server will listen on all NIC cards.
-If you select a specific IP associated with a NIC card, then virtual server will listen only in this NIC card.
-If you moved your server later and IP has changed, you won't need to worry when using Dynamic IP, because it doesn't associated with a specific IP.
-But if you bind virtual server to a specific IP, you need to adjust accordingly, otherwise virtual server with incorrect IP will not be able to start.
+If you select a specific IP associated with a NIC card, then the virtual server will listen only on this NIC card.
+If you moved your server later and the IP has changed, you won't need to worry when using Dynamic IP, because it isn't associated with a specific IP.
+But if you bind a virtual server to a specific IP, you need to adjust accordingly, otherwise virtual server with an incorrect IP will not be able to start.

 "The requested address is not valid in its context".

-Ypu get this error because your virtual server was bound to a specific IP and this IP is no longer valid after you moved server.
-You need go to [Virtual Server Configuration] - [General] - [Virtual Server] - [Server IP and Port] to set the new IP for your virtual server.
+You get this error because your virtual server was bound to a specific IP and this IP is no longer valid after you moved the server.
+You need to go to [Virtual Server Configuration] - [General] - [Virtual Server] - [Server IP and Port] to set the new IP for your virtual server.

 Goto [Virtual Server Configuration] - [Security] - [IP Address Auto Blocking], Enable this option.

-This will auto block the IP for 600 seconds if it makes 5 connections or failed logins within 60 seconds.
-Set checking period for failed logins is only available from Xlight FTP version 3.9.3.
+This will auto-block the IP for 600 seconds if it makes 5 connections or "failed logins" within 60 seconds.
+Set the checking period for "failed logins" is only available after Xlight FTP version 3.9.3.

-To check auto blocked IPs or unblock one of them, from Xlight FTP main Windows, goto "Connection Detail", click the top left small icon.
+To check auto-blocked IPs or unblock one of them, from Xlight FTP main Windows, go to "Connection Detail", and click the top left small icon.

 Active Directory, LDAP and ODBC database questions

-Microsoft has special security police, normal domain users cannot logon to Active Directory domain controller.
-So when Xlight FTP Server is run in domain controller, normal domain users cannot logon to FTP Server through Active Directory authentication.
-You would better run Xlight FTP Server in a different domain machine.
+Microsoft has a special security policy, normal domain users cannot log on to the Active Directory domain controller.
+So when the Xlight FTP Server is run in the domain controller, normal domain users cannot log on to the Xlight FTP Server through Active Directory authentication.
+You would better run the Xlight FTP Server in a different domain machine.

-"IP xxx.xxx.xxx.xxx had made over 6 failed logins in the past 60 seconds, server will automatically ban this IP for 600 seconds to prevent from being lockout by Active Directory for hammering."
+"IP xxx.xxx.xxx.xxx had made over 6 failed logins in the past 60 seconds, the server will automatically ban this IP for 600 seconds to prevent it from being lockout by Active Directory for hammering."

-When Xlight FTP Server is configured to use Active Directory to authenticate user.
-If in a short period of time, there are many failed login attempts to Active Directory from Xlight program, Active Directory will think that Xlight FTP program is hammering it and will block Xlight FTP program from accessing it.
-When this happened, you have to restart Xlight service to unblock it, which is undesirable.
-So Xlight FTP Server has an internal protection mechanism to prevent this from happening, which is the error message that you see in Xlight error log.
+When Xlight FTP Server is configured to use Active Directory to authenticate users.
+If in a short period, there are many failed login attempts to Active Directory from the Xlight program, Active Directory will think that the Xlight FTP program is hammering it and will block the Xlight FTP program from accessing it.
+When this happens, you have to restart the Xlight service to unblock it, which is undesirable.
+So Xlight FTP Server has an internal protection mechanism to prevent this from happening, which is the error message that you see in the Xlight error log.

-If you open the server port to public internet, there are hackers looking for new victims to exploit using port scanner.
-Port scanner will try to login(break into) your server and could generate a lot of failed logins for short time.
-If those logins are forwarded to Active Directory, it could trigger Xlight FTP server to prevent those IPs from hammering Active Directory.
-That could be the source of above error message.
+If you open the server port to the public internet, hackers are looking for new victims to exploit using a port scanner.
+A port scanner will try to log in(break into) your server and could generate a lot of failed logins for a short time.
+If those logins are forwarded to Active Directory, it could trigger the Xlight FTP server to prevent those IPs from hammering Active Directory.
+That could be the source of the above error message.

 If you don't want those logins being forwarded to Active Directory, you might be able to do something.
-Port scanner normally uses a particular account such as "root" to break into your server.
+A port scanner normally uses a particular account such as "root" to break into your server.
 You can create a local FTP account "root" with nothing in it and select the Xlight user option “Bypass the external authentication for this user” from [User Configuration – Account] – [Account Other Options] – [Option for external authentication] for this account.
 By selecting this option, all logins to this account will be local and will not be forwarded to Active Directory.
-You could do this step for other account used by port scanner.
+You could do this step for other accounts attacked by a port scanner.